-The text "multiple" in the Rates column of the Project Accounting report
+The Text "multiple" in the RATE Column of the Project Accounting Report

 When multiple Cost Structures are charged to the same project, or if projects are rolled up into the same report, the word "multiple” is displayed.
 Below are some various scenarios for how multiple Cost Structures appear in reports.